niall-m/Udemy/microservices/notes.md

   - adjust heartbeat values in k8s deployment
   - override SIGINT and SIGTERM with `stan.close()` to override default waiting behavior
     - NATS will wait for client to restart which can cause delays in event reprocessing
+- use name of pod as client id in k8s environment variable
+  - when spinning up multiple listeners, allows each to have unique name
+  - useful for checking logs of each listener pod
+    - eg: `name: NATS_CLIENT_ID valueFrom: fieldRef: fieldPath: metadata.name`
 - **core concurrency issues**

   - listener can fail to process the event